 Integrate with Canonical Observability Stack¶

-This how-to guide provides instructions for connecting Charmed HPC to the Canonical Observability Stack (COS).
+This how-to guide provides instructions for integrating Charmed HPC with the Canonical Observability Stack (COS).
 This integration enables you to monitor your deployed Charmed HPC cluster by forwarding collected logs and metrics from your cluster’s services to COS for interactive analysis.

 New to COS?